flexmonster/ngx-flexmonster/README.md

 ## License

-Flexmonster Angular wrapper is released as an MIT-licensed (free and open-source) add-on to Flexmonster Pivot.
+The Flexmonster Angular wrapper is released as an MIT-licensed (free and open-source) add-on to Flexmonster Pivot.

 To learn about Flexmonster Pivot licenses, visit the [Flexmonster licensing page](https://www.flexmonster.com/pivot-table-editions-and-pricing?r=wrap_ang).
 If you want to test our product, we provide a 30-day free trial.